iterate/mikrobloggeriet/README.md

 # Mikrobloggeriet

-WIP - currently migrating from https://github.com/iterate/olorm

 https://mikrobloggeriet.no/

-_A collection of technical microblogs in Norwegian._
+_A collection of technical microblogs—written in Norwegian._

 Vocabulary: